Education guide A1

 Over the last sixty to seventy years it fell out of favour but has more recently enjoyed a revival.
 Its benefits are many but include; a great ability to breathe, remain flexible, containing few if any soluble salts and is environmentally friendly.

-3000 BC Egyptians Used mud mixed with straw to bind dried bricks.
-They also used gypsum mortars and mortars of lime in the pyramids.
+3000 BC Egyptians used mud mixed with straw to bind dried bricks.
+They also used gypsum mortars and lime-based mortars in the pyramids.

 Pliny reported a mortar mixture of 1 part lime to 4 parts sand, animal fat, milk, and blood were used as admixtures

-1200 - 1500 The Middle Ages The quality of binders deteriorated.
+1200 - 1500 In the Middle Ages the quality of binders deteriorated.
 The use of burnt lime and pozzolan (admixture) was lost, but reintroduced in the 1300's.

 1793 John Smeaton found that the calcination of limestone containing clay gave a lime which hardened under water (hydraulic lime).
 He used hydraulic lime to rebuild Eddystone Lighthouse in Cornwall, England which he had been commissioned to build in

 1756, but had to first invent a material that would not be affected by water.

 1796 James Parker from England patented a natural hydraulic cement by calcining nodules of impure limestone containing clay, called Parker's Cement or Roman Cement.